norulshahlam/spring-boot-microservices3/README.md

 ## Steps

-For some weird thing, we can't start Eureka Discovery server.
-To resolve this (if you have this issue) add this dependency:
+For some weird thing, we can't start Eureka Discovery server ([Go to solutions](https://stackoverflow.com/questions/65164809/error-creating-bean-with-name-org-springframework-cloud-netflix-eureka-server-e)) To resolve this (if you have this issue) add this dependency:

      <dependency>
         <groupId>com.sun.jersey.contribs</groupId>